Ultimate One Week Italy Itinerary for First Timers

 Florence

 Florence conjures images of Renaissance paintings and fairytale Tuscan buildings.
-There are so many things to see in Florence, but I think two days in Florence is the perfect amount of time for a first visit.
+There are so many things to see here, but I think two days in Florence is the perfect amount of time for a first visit.

 How to Get to Florence from Rome